sodadata/docs/soda-agent/deploy.md

 ```shell
 helm repo add soda-agent https://helm.soda.io/soda-agent/
 ```
-2. Use the following comand to install the Helm chart which deploys a Soda Agent in your custer.
+2. Use the following command to install the Helm chart which deploys a Soda Agent in your custer.
 * Replace the values of `soda.apikey.id` and `soda-apikey.secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud.
 The cluster stores these key values as Kubernetes secrets.<br /> Alternatively, you can install the agent using a values.yml file to store all the `--set` values in a local file.
 See [Deploy using values YAML file](#deploy-using-values-yaml-file).
-* Replace the value of `soda.agent.name` with a custom name for you agent, if you wish.
+* Replace the value of `soda.agent.name` with a custom name for your agent, if you wish.
 * Read more [about the `helm install` command](#about-the-helm-install-command).
 ```shell
 helm install soda-agent soda-agent/soda-agent \